Kairoz64/blog/_posts/2024-11-27-progress-on-first-video.md

 However because of that long break, enunciating things is going to become difficult again, keeping the rhythm, pronouncing the right sounds *sigh*.
 I just have to accept that there was nothing I could do and deal with what I have at hand (I tried to do stuff while being sick and I couldn't).

 **The next days I'll be updating this entry and write my progress on the video.** When I feel I'm good to go and I start dubbing again, the dubbing is going to take *exactly 2 weeks*.
 During this time I also have to figure out the thumbnail.
 I've been sketching some ideas, but I still need to brainstorm more, because I want to make three thumbnails in order to have quick replacements in the case that the first one flops.

+## November 29th, 2024
+Today I started to do the dub again.
+I was a little slow because of that long break, but overall I had no problem.
+I am happy that I am able to do this again :)
+**Lines: 730/1114.**